poliastro/poliastro/docs/source/bibliography.md

 ## Software

-poliastro wouldn\'t be possible without the tremendous, often unpaid and unrecognised effort of thousands of volunteers who devote a significant part of their lives to provide the best software money can buy, for free.
+poliastro wouldn\'t have been possible without the tremendous, often unpaid and unrecognised effort of thousands of volunteers who devote a significant part of their lives to provide the best software money can buy, for free.
 This is a list of direct poliastro dependencies with a citeable